cesardraw2/zeppelin/README.md

 ## Getting Started

 ### Before Build
-If you don't have requirements prepared, install it.
-(The installation method may vary according to your environment, example is for Ubuntu 15.10.).
+The installation method may vary according to your environment, example is for Ubuntu 15.10.
+You can download Ubuntu from here: http://www.ubuntu.com/download/desktop/.

+The current version has been built and test on Ubutu 15.10 64bits.

 From a terminal shell: